Joy Yamusangie Chronicles Life Experiences Through Art

-In dealing with racism and sexism, Joy Miessi’s artwork is a visual record of her reality–thoughts, feelings and experiences that define a generation.
+In dealing with racism and sexism, Joy Yamusangie’s artwork is a visual record of one’s own reality–thoughts, feelings and experiences that define a generation.

-Through navigating some of society’s most complex issues such as race, gender and sexuality, Joy Miessi uses her artwork to document the experiences, issues and challenges that she’s continued to face throughout her life.
+Through navigating some of society’s most complex issues such as race, gender and sexuality, Joy Yamusangie uses artwork to document the experiences, issues and challenges that they’ve continued to face throughout their life.
 “I want them to see me.
 Every piece is essentially a portrait of myself,” Joy explains.
 “My art is autobiographical, it’s a diary of me.
 Throughout my life, I’ve experienced many accounts of racism and sexism, that it’s changed the way that I am.”

-Much of her work cites a feeling of displacement that reflects her journey of understanding how her Congolese origin struggles to fit into mainstream British culture.
-The London-based artist’s work combines vivid colours, typography and illustrations to create a therapy that helps her to vocalise the experiences she simply doesn’t have the words for.
-Her lively and energetic works provide a brief glimpse into the world through her eyes, while at the same time make a statement about some of society’s biggest realities.
+Much of Joy’s work cites a feeling of displacement that reflects their journey of understanding how their Congolese origin struggles to fit into mainstream British culture.
+The London-based artist’s work combines vivid colours, typography and illustrations to create a therapy that helps them to vocalize the experiences Joy simply doesn’t have the words for.
+Joy’s lively and energetic work provides a brief glimpse into the world through their eyes, while at the same time make a statement about some of society’s biggest realities.

 How was your interest in art sparked?